-• For covered inpatient hospital services and supplies \$650 per day
+• For covered inpatient hospital services and supplies \$650 per dav

-- For covered outpatient hospital services and supplies.....\$350 per admission - The maximums do not apply to emergency services. - Does not apply to the treatment of mental health conditions or substance abuse.
+- For covered outpatient hospital services and supplies.....\$350 per admission - The maximums do not apply to emergency services. - Does not apply to the treatment of mental health or substance use disorder.